lightning/bolts/02-peer-protocol.md

 maintaining its channel reserve (because of the increased weight of the commitment transaction), resulting in a degraded channel.
 See [#728](https://github.com/lightningnetwork/lightning-rfc/issues/728) for more details.

+If splicing is supported, there can be more than one commitment transaction at a time: proposed changes must be valid for all of them.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`